 Prioritization of data for upstream processes: Use of upstream data associated with production of commodities and raw materials shall follow this hierarchy:

 The first priority is valid facility-specific and product-specific EPDs with impact categories modeled according to TRACI 2.1 for the specific inputs associated with the EPD.
+The EPDs must conform to PCRs that are operating in the geographical region that the product is manufactured in.
+In the United States, only the following PCRs can be used for the following materials:

+Smart EPD® Part B PCR for Asphalt Binder, 1000-006, v.1.01.

+NSF/ASTM 1126-23 with Errata, PCR for Construction Aggregates.

+UL Solutions, Asphalt Emulsion, Part B PCR – In development.

+UL Solutions, Liquid Asphalt Additives, Part B PCR – In development.

+UL Solutions, Asphalt Recycling & Reclaiming, Part B PCR – In development.

+Ground Tire Rubber, dry process at the plant – planned.

+If the upstream product is not covered by any of the above PCRs, then ISO 21930 or EN 15804+A2 core PCRs could be used as an alternative.

 The second priority is either of the following:

-Valid industry average EPDs with impact categories modeled according to TRACI 2.1 as prescribed in Annex 1
+Valid industry average EPDs with impact categories modeled according to TRACI 2.1 as prescribed in Annex 1 of the PCR for Asphalt Mixtures using the PCRs listed above; or

 Freely available public datasets as prescribed in Annex 1, including critically reviewed LCA studies that are compliant with ISO 14040/14044 that have been published to the USLCI.

+The prioritization scheme for upstream data provides three choices for upstream suppliers who would like to integrate their data into EPDs for asphalt mixtures:

+1. Develop and publish a facility and product specific EPD and then work with NAPA to integrate the data into the Emerald Eco-Label software;

+2. Collaborate with other manufacturers to develop and publish an industry average EPD, then work with NAPA to add the industry average EPD to Annex 1 of the PCR for Asphalt Mixtures and integrate the data into the Emerald Eco-Label software; or

+3. Develop and publish (in collaboration with other manufacturers) a critically reviewed LCA study, publish the LCA dataset to the USLCI through the Federal LCA Commons, ensure that the third party LCA report is publicly available, and work with NAPA to add the LCA to Annex 1 of the PCR for Asphalt Mixtures and integrate the data into the Emerald Eco-Label software.

 Uniformity in use of life cycle inventories: Manufacturers who develop product specific EPDs, industry average EPDs, or public datasets that could be used as upstream data for asphalt mixtures (as described above) are strongly encouraged to use the public datasets prescribed in Annex 1 for common upstream energy and materials to improve the consistency and comparability of EPDs developed under this PCR.